australias-best-silo-art

 Credit: Bewley Shaylor

-Featuring native Western Australia wildlife, the public silos in Newdegate were painted by well-known Perth artist Brendon See in June 2018.
+Featuring native Western Australian wildlife, the public silos in Newdegate were decorated by well-known Perth artist Brenton See.
 They feature the Western Bearded Lizard, Mallee Fowl, Thigh Spotted Tree Frog, and Red-tailed Phascogale.

 Credit: Bewley Shaylor

-There are currently three painted silos in Queensland, all in the rural area of south east Queensland.
-The first was completed in 2017 and can be found in Thallon, and the most recent at Three Moon, in July 2020.
+There are currently six silo art pieces in Queensland, including the Wandoan Silo Light Show.
+The first was completed in 2017 and can be found in Thallon, and the most recent at Toowoomba in December 2024.

 Thallon GrainCorp Silo ‘The Watering Hole’